marioy47/learn-strauss/README.md

 ## Create the project

-- The namespace is `MyNamespace`
+- I'll be using the namespace `MyNamespace`
-- Create a model class
+- Create a model class in `src/Model/Mario.php`
-- Create the `public/index.php` file that uses it
+- Create a file in `public/index.php` file that uses that class

 ```bash
 mkdir learning-strauss